manuIO/mainflux-doc/mkdocs/docs/getting-started.md

 > - there is no action needed from user.

 ### MQTT
 Mainflux is acting as a seamless multi-protocol bridge.
-If you were subscribed to an MQTT topic `mainflux/channels/:channel_id/messages/<content_type>` you would get the message published via HTTP.
+If you were subscribed to an MQTT topic `mainflux/channels/:channel_id/messages/<content_type>` you would get the message published via HTTP POST on `mainflux/channels/:channel_id/messages` with `Content-Type: application/senml+json` header.

 Here is important to note that we could not pass `Content-Type` in some kind of a header, as in the case of HTTP, so we use topic itself to denote the type of content that is sent over the channel.